T0MAN1CK/sentiment_analysis/README.md

 be executed from src/Inference directory, which will apply the best model to the test data and save the output in the output/predictions folder.
 If specific model is preferred regardless of performance, it can manually be chosen to be ran.
 Instructions are in this README file.

+All the DS part can be reviewed in the Setniment_Classification_Notebook.ipynb, where whole thought process, EDA is described.
+Scripts are solely focused on MLE parts (however, they do save some figures after running)

 ### Key Components
 1. **Data Pipeline**
    - Automatic dataset download from Google Drive